 Log-in problems: To clear a CEL error message, you will need to delete your browser history, cache, and cookies.
 After clearing your browser, please log back into your online licensing account.
 Please Note: You will need to log in with the email address originally associated with your online licensing account.
 The system will not recognize an email account unless it was the email address you originally used.

-.
-Also, do not use the online licensing system if you are enrolled in a teacher preparation program, completed student teaching and have a final grade posted on your transcripts for student teaching, but do not have the degree awarded.
-If you fall into these categories, please use the below paper Three Year Short-call Substitute License Application.
+If you are enrolled in a teacher preparation program, completed student teaching and have a final grade posted on your transcripts for student teaching, but do not have the degree awarded, please use the paper Three-Year Short-call Substitute License Application.